ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 </ApiChoiceTabs.Regular>
 </ApiChoiceTabs>

-The `AddGraphQLServer` returns an `IRequestExecutorBuilder` which is the main way to configure our GraphQL server.
+The `AddGraphQLServer` returns an `IRequestExecutorBuilder`, which has many extension methods, similar to an `IServiceCollection`, that can be used to configure the GraphQL schema.
 In the above example we are specifying the Query type that should be exposed by our GraphQL server.

 #### 6. Mapping the GraphQL endpoint